BryanSchuetz/new-pubs/_posts/2010-01-25-the-re-greening-of-iraq-restoring-marshlands.markdown

 tags:
 - stability
 - environment-energy
+thumbnail-image: /uploads/IraqIMRP.jpg
+social-image: /uploads/IraqIMRP.jpg
 ---

 Driven from their land by a despot bent on retaliation, the Marsh Arabs of Iraq had little choice but to abandon the wetlands that were once home to billions of birds, a source of fish and dairy products for much of the country, and a natural filter for the waters of the Persian Gulf.